 - The revenue obtained is used to provide the annual budget of the Belize City Council.
-It enables the Council to carry out their work program, which includes the repairing of streets, drains, bridges, lighting of streets, garbage collections, etc.
+It enables the Council to carry out their work program, which includes the repairing of streets, drains, bridges, lighting of streets, etc.

 - Before a property is valued, there are Referencers (Valuation Officers) who undertake an on the site inspection of each property.
 A working list is prepared, with the name of the Street, House and Lot numbers, and the name of the owner of the property.
 During the inspection of the referencer he will make notes on his working list indicating whether or not the building is occupied or unfit for habitation.

 The purpose for which the building is used is also indicated: e.g. Dwelling, Business, Warehouse, Club, Office etc.-

 Some of the information, which has to be collected, relates to the following major areas:

 - Accommodation dwelling, business, warehouse, hotel, apartments, etc.

 - Construction i.e timber, concrete, block, metal, zinc, plycem, plywood, etc.

 - Roof corrugated iron sheeting, concrete, shingles, fibre concrete roof tile, asbestos free (rod roofing).

 - Condition and age very good, good, fair, poor, bad, very bad, dilapidated or uninhabitable